moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/run-a-block-producer/block-producer-systemd.md

 [Install]
 WantedBy=multi-user.target
 ```

 ### Run Flags {: #run-flags }

 The flags used in the ExecStart command can be adjusted according to your preferences and hardware configuration.
 The following ones are some of the most note-worthy:

-- `--name INSERT_NAME` - a human-readable name for this node
 --8<-- 'text/node-operators/appchain-node/run-flags.md'

 ```bash